rpalsaxena/LearningJournal/mentorship.md

 **Response:**
 Hi,

 I am glad that you asked this question.
 There is a minor difference in both the things.
-First of all, consider telling me what all do you understand by mean and average?
+I will surely guide you but before that consider telling me what all do you understand by *mean* and *average*?

 In general, we use mean and average interchangeably.
 Average is a term which people more often used in an informal manner.
 Average can also  be used to denote [median](https://en.wikipedia.org/wiki/Median
 )(If mentioned specifically otherwise it's just the same as mean).
 On the other hand, Mean is used in a formal document like statistical reports  & documentation.
 Both the terms are used for estimating the central tendency of a dataset/values.